For many of us, when it comes to home renovations, our knowledge consists of knowing that we want it and a willingness to pay for it.

 Thankfully, a little can go a long way when it comes to home renovation terminology and the benefits don’t just affect your wallet.
 Having a greater knowledge of the process will leave you feeling more involved, and thus, being able to weigh a greater input.

-Joist – In architecture and engineering, a joist is one of the horizontal supporting members that run between foundations, walls, or beams to support a ceiling or floor.
-Typically, a joist has the cross section of a plank.
+Joist - In architecture and engineering, a joist is one of the horizontal supporting members that run between foundations, walls, or beams to support a ceiling or floor.
+Typically, a joist has a cross-section of a plank.
 Joists are often supported by beams laid out in repetitive patterns.

-Girder – A basic support system used in a variety of construction projects that is usually made of steel in an L- shaped style of cross-section.
+Girder - A basic support system used in a variety of construction projects that are usually made of steel in an L- shaped style of the cross-section.
 It is strategically designed this way to improve strength and support for the weight it bears.

-Header – A support beam located horizontally above the door, window or other opening in the building.
+Header - A support beam located horizontally above the door, window or other openings in the building.
 The main purpose of the header is to support the structural components above the opening.

 Load-Bearing Wall - A wall that bears the weight of the house above said wall, resting upon it by conducting its weight to a foundation structure.
 The materials most often used to construct load-bearing walls in large buildings are concrete, block, or brick.